Generated glacial-river planning image representing the Sandy River in Oregon, not an exact location photo

 Local plan

-Base near Troutdale or Sandy, check the gauge before daylight, then commit to either the hatchery corridor or one park-access zone and fish it carefully.
+Base near Troutdale or Sandy, check the gauge before daylight, then commit to either the hatchery area or one park-access zone and fish it carefully.

 Backup water